-That great book written by D. Esposito & A. Saltarello collects recipes for making solutions for enterprise applications.
-Though it is not a usual cookbook but guiding principals for making a ‘dish’.
-It is based on author’s experience and common practices from other books.
-Second edition published in Jan 2015 seems to be a good summation of best practices with a brief history of them for that time in .NET world.
+This great book, written by D. Esposito & A. Saltarello, collects recipes for creating solutions for enterprise applications.
+It is not a typical cookbook but provides guiding principles for creating a ‘dish’.
+The book is based on the authors’ experience and common practices from other books.
+The second edition, published in January 2015, seems to be a good summation of best practices with a brief history of their development in the .NET world.

-Authors begins by giving answers to such questions as what is architecture of applications? who are software architects? how modern apps developing differs from past?
-We can divide the book into two parts (though authors divide it into 4 parts).
-In the first one there are answers to these questions: what is needed for success work? what’s required from a team? what is code quality and how to achieve it? and other.
-In the second one, practical recommendations for developers: what types of architecture they see? what are parts of those? main advantages and disadvantages.
+The authors begin by answering questions such as: What is the architecture of applications?
+Who are software architects?
+How do modern apps differ from past developments?
+The book can be divided into two parts (though the authors divide it into four parts).
+The first part provides answers to questions like: What is needed for successful work?
+What is required from a team?
+What is code quality and how to achieve it?
+The second part offers practical recommendations for developers, including types of architecture, their components, and main advantages and disadvantages.

-To my mind to understand the book a practical experience in software developing is required, it is not for beginners.
+In my opinion, practical experience in software development is required to fully understand the book; it is not intended for beginners.

 Below are notes and mind maps of the book.